 BIO Cinthya Santos Briones

-Currently she is an Adjunct Faculty at the Graduate School of Journalism at CUNY.
+And a certificate in Documentary Practice and Visual Journalism from the International Center of Photography (ICP).
+Currently she is an Adjunct Faculty at the Graduate School of Journalism at CUNY

 Cinthya is part of “Colectiva infancia” (childhood collective) made up of a group of anthropologists who works through ethnographic and visual research on studies around childhood in relation to migration, violence, urban studies and epistemologies of the Global South (https://infanciasenmovimiento.org/colectiva-infancias/